zardosht/zardosht.github.io/_pages/projects.md

 <figure>
   <img src="{{site.url}}/images/projects/bsb_navigator/bsb_building.png" alt="Bavarian State Library"/>
-  <figcaption>Bavarian State Library (Bayerische Staatsbibliothek.</figcaption>
+  <figcaption>Bavarian State Library (Bayerische Staatsbibliothek).</figcaption>
 </figure>

 In this project we developed an indoor navigation system based on Bluetooth Low Energy (BLE) beacons for Bavarian State Library (BSB).
 Bavarian State Library is one of the largest libraries in Germany with more that 3000 visitors per day and an area of more that 30,000 square meters on 5 floors.
 The library offers different facilities including books, magazine, and historical recordings.

 I was the technical lead of a team of 7 students.
 We cooperated with an industrial partner that delivered UI design of the app.
-All other steps of the project, including research on the beacons, beacon-based indoor navigation library, installation of beacons, fingerprinting and mapping of the building, and development of the app was done by my team in a timeline of only 4 months.
+All other steps of the project, including research on the beacons, BLE-based indoor navigation library, installation of beacons, fingerprinting and mapping of the building, and development of the app was done by my team in a timeline of only 4 months (Note also that the team could work full time on the project, because the students had other lectures and I had other projects too).

 <figure>
   <img src="{{site.url}}/images/projects/bsb_navigator/app_screenshots.png" alt="Screenshots of the app."/>
-  <figcaption>The app features browsing and navigation to several Point of Interests across 5 floors of the BSB.</figcaption>
+  <figcaption>The app features browsing and navigation to several Points of Interest (POI) across 5 floors of the BSB.</figcaption>
 </figure>

 This was one of the most challenging and interesting projects I did.
 On the one hand, the library building was part of the software.
 We had to do most of our development and testing activities inside the building.
 On the other hand, indoor navigation based on BLE beacons was not mature yet at the time.
 We had to research and find appropriate BLE beacons types, considering a long list of requirements such as accuracy and battery life.
 Another big challenge was installation of more than 250 BLE beacons and fingerprinting of the signal across all navigable area for localization.
 Despite all challenges, this project was very successful and the app [was published by BSB](https://www.bsb-muenchen.de/recherche-und-service/apps/bsb-navigator/) and went to production use.